Wise up to what’s new with Laura French’s

 “Overlooking the Gulf, the hotel rises 43 storeys and offers 795 luxury rooms and suites – 44 of them with their own private pools.”

 3. Hotel Indigo Dubai downtown

-Direct trendy types to this creative hub of a hotel, opened in Downtown Dubai in late 2020 and boasting a yoga studio, 25-metre infinity pool and Levantine-inspired café among its highlights.
-Located a five-minute drive from the Dubai Mall, its 269 rooms take Dubai Creek for inspiration, with local art, hand-crafted wood furnishings and mother-of-pearl bathrooms paying homage to the country’s heritage.
-Food and drink options span healthy restaurant Open Sesame, Aperol specialist Orange Feels and a Satwa-inspired cocktail bar filled with colourful graffiti art, with a lively pool deck bar hosting DJs come night (one for the Instagrammers).
+Direct trendy types to this creative hub of a hotel, opened in Downtown Dubai in late 2020 and boasting a yoga studio, 25-metre infinity pool and Levantine inspired cafe among its highlights.
+Located a five-minute drive from the Dubai Mall, its 269 rooms take Dubai Creek for inspiration, with local art, handcrafted wood furnishings and mother-of-pearl bathrooms paying homage to the country’s heritage.
+Food and drink options span healthy restaurant Open Sesame, Aperol specialist Orange Feels and a Satwa-inspired cocktail bar filled with colourful graffiti art, plus a lively pool deck bar hosting DJs come night (one for the Instagrammers).

 “Food and drink options span healthy restaurant Open Sesame, Aperol specialist Orange Feels and a Satwa-inspired cocktail bar filled with colourful graffiti art.”

 Book it: From £78 per night for a Standard King Bed Pool View (room-only).